Police: Woman accused of driving while high with kids in car, man charged with pot possession

 Online court records show that the woman had not been formally charged as of Tuesday, thus The Journal Times is not publishing her name.
 Police reported she was taken to the hospital Monday for a blood draw.

-The arrests was made in the parking lot of Kohl’s department store, 5500 Washington Ave., after police observed the car to be going 50 mph in a 30 mph zone of Highway 31 and making a lane change without using a signal.
-Police said that the woman admitted to having smoked marijuana approximately five minutes before getting behind the wheel.
-What appeared to be a mostly consumed marijuana roach was also found in the ashtray, police said.
+The arrests was made in the parking lot of Kohl’s department store, 5500 Washington Ave., after police observed the car traveling 50 mph in a 30 mph zone of Highway 31 and making a lane change without using a signal.
+Police said that the woman admitted to having smoked marijuana approximately 5 minutes before getting behind the wheel.
+What appeared to be a mostly consumed marijuana roach was found in the ashtray, police said.

-Booker-Fonder has one prior conviction for possession of marijuana, and now faces up to 3½ years of imprisonment if convicted of this new charge.
-He remained in custody as of Tuesday afternoon at the County Jail.
+Booker-Fonder has one prior conviction for possession of marijuana; he faces up to 3½ years of imprisonment if convicted in this case.
+He remained in custody Tuesday afternoon at the County Jail.
 He is due in court for a preliminary hearing on Feb.
 20, court records indicate.

 Today's mugshots: Jan.
 31